opendatabio/opendatabio/README.md

 It should be possible to install using Nginx as webserver, or Postgres as database, but our installation script focuses on a Apache/MySQL setup.

-The image manipulation (thumbnails, etc) is done with Imagemagick version 6.
-Version 7 is not available on most Linux distributions official repositories, and is therefore not supported at the moment.
+The image manipulation (thumbnails, etc) is done with GD.

 Pandoc is used to translate LaTeX code used in the bibliographic references.
 It is not necessary for the installation, but it is suggested for a better user experience.
 The minimum Pandoc version supported is 1.10.

 The background jobs (such as data import/export) may be handled by the program Supervisor.

-The software is being developed and extensively tested using PHP 7.1.7, Apache 2.4.26, MySQL 10.1.25-MariaDB and ImageMagick 6.9.8.
+The software is being developed and extensively tested using PHP 7.1.7, Apache 2.4.26 and MySQL 10.1.25-MariaDB.
 If you have trouble or questions about other softwares or versions, please contact our team using the Github repository.

 ### Installation instructions
-First, install the prerequisite software: Apache, MySQL, PHP, pandoc, supervisor and ImageMagick.
+First, install the prerequisite software: Apache, MySQL, PHP, pandoc and supervisor.

 On a Debian 9 system, you need to install some PHP extensions as well.
 Use:
 ```
 apt-get install apache2 mysql-server php7.0 libapache2-mod-php7.0 php7.0-mysql \
-		php7.0-cli imagemagick pandoc php7.0-mbstring php7.0-xml \
+		php7.0-cli pandoc php7.0-mbstring php7.0-xml php7.0-gd \
 		supervisor

 a2enmod php7.0
 phpenmod mbstring
 phpenmod xml
 phpenmod dom
+phpenmod gd
 ```

 The recommended way to install OpenDataBio is using a dedicated